OneNoteDev/OneDriveForBusiness-SetupPowerShellCmdlets/README.md

 - The tenant admin is a member of the Administrators group on the server on which you are running the Windows PowerShell script.

 ### PreSetupOdbSites.ps1 ###
-The PowerShell script contains cmdlets that will help Tenant Admins trigger the creation of the users' One Drive for business and grant them access to users OneDrive For Business Sites.

-They can be ran in the following sequence.

-1- Make the following cmdlets available to the power shell by loading the script
+The PowerShell script contains the following cmdlets that can be made available to the power shell by loading the script

     .
 C:\powershell\PreSetupOdbSites.ps1

+The cmdlets are as follows:

-2- Add-UsersForOdbSitesCreation cmdlet
+1- Add-UsersForOdbSitesCreation cmdlet
 Add users for their OneDrive for Business Sites to be created.
 That can take up to one day.

-3- Grant-TenantAdminPermissionsToOdbSites cmdlet
+2- Grant-TenantAdminPermissionsToOdbSites cmdlet

-Grant-TenantAdminPermissionsToOdbSites cmdlet grants the TenantAdmin administrative permissions to the OneDrive sites of some users.
+Grant-TenantAdminPermissionsToOdbSites cmdlet grants the TenantAdmin administrative permissions to the OneDrive sites.

 ### Add-UsersForOdbSitesCreation cmdlet ####
 Add-UsersForMySitesCreation cmdlet can be used to trigger the creation of Users personal/MY sites.
 The users’ emails need to be separated by commas.
 You can pass in a maximum of 200 users.
 The creation can take up to one day to complete.